Dr Sharon Carstairs

 Biography

 Sharon completed her BSc (Hons) in Physiology Sports Science and Nutrition at the University of Glasgow and started her career in academia as a Teaching Fellow at the University of Abertay Dundee lecturing and co-ordinating modules in the fields of Nutrition and Physiology.
 She went on to undertake her PhD investigating the “Determinants of seafood inclusion in pre-school age children” at the University of Aberdeen.
-She has since held research positions at the University of St Andrews working on a variety of research projects including;
+She has held research positions at the University of St Andrews working on a variety of research projects in fields of pre-school feeding and social prescribing and community-based physical activity promotion from primary care.

 • pre-school feeding projects investigating the effects of external cues (e.g. portion size) and individual characteristics (e.g. child trait eating behaviours, parental feeding practices) on eating behaviour and consumption